apavarino/Deadchest/how-it-works.md

 ### Performances

-Plugin is designed to handle big server with lot of players and lot of Deadchest at the same time.Many work is pushed to keep great performance.
+Plugin is designed to handle big server with lot of players and lot of Deadchests at the same time.
+Many work is pushed to keep great performance.
 Deadchest only work on loaded chunk to prevent any performance drop.